Why scammers love gift cards, BBB, FTC, SSA issue warnings - NewsBreak

 COLUMBUS, Ohio (WCMH)–The Social Security Administration (SSA) is warning everyone about possible scams via phone, text, and or email.

-The communication in question may threaten to suspend your Social Security Number, threaten arrest or legal action, demand immediate payment by gift card or prepaid debit card, digital currency, or mailing cash.Buyer beware, watch for stolen items, online marketplaces
+The communication in question may threaten to suspend your Social Security Number, threaten arrest or legal action, demand immediate payment by gift card or prepaid debit card, digital currency, or mailing cash.SCAM ALERT: Caller impersonating Charleston Police

 The caller may try to pressure you for personal information and request secrecy about the call.